dkachele/dkachele/README.md

 **Foresight.** Don't forget to look up from the weeds of the day-to-day craziness to see what's coming next week.

 **Empowerment/Ownership.** For you that means you are in control of your destiny, and I'm just here to help you get there.
-For the company, that means I have your back 100% of the time; if you need to make a decision and you can't find me, I'll always back your play (tho we may discuss alternative solutions in private later).
+For the company, that means I have your back 100% of the time; if you need to make a decision and you can't find me, I'll always back your play (though we may discuss alternative solutions in private later).

 ## What will frustrate me